yanglifan/modern-spring-demo/README.md

 }
 ```

 There is a question.
 Why Spring Boot chooses Tomcat by default.
-The answer is related with Spring Boot auto config mechenism. `spring-boot-autoconfigure` module is very important.
+The answer is related with Spring Boot auto config mechanism. `spring-boot-autoconfigure` module is very important.
 You can find all 3rd party technologies' configuration which supported by Spring Boot officially.
 Of course, you can find Tomcat configuration in it:

 ```java
 public class EmbeddedServletContainerAutoConfiguration {